 The results of the FGRM must also be publicized to ensure transparency.
-This includes the preparation of reports that are submitted to the RASC and the NCCO as well as such reports being made available to the public through the most appropriate platform.
+This includes the preparation of reports that are submitted to the RASC and the NCCO as well as such reports being made available to the public through the most appropriate platform including the use of social media and websites.